MusikAnimal/pageviews/README.md

 ## Compilation

+This first time around you'll need to install all node pacakges and dependencies with `npm install`.

 ### Local
 Run `grunt pageviews` for the main pageviews app, `grunt top` for the top pages app, or just `grunt` to compile everything.